Why do men have beards?

 What made you ditch the razor and then, once the hair began taking over your face, what made you leave it there?

 This question has been nagging at us like an itchy beard, so we set out to find answers.
-We surveyed over 1,400 Mo Bro’s customers — 83% of whom are male — to find out their biggest reason for having a beard.
+We surveyed over 1,400 Mo Bro’s customers — 83% of whom are male — to find why do men have beards.

 The biggest reason we found for having a beard was appearance.
 28% of bros grew their man mane to look better.